RoboStack/ros-noetic/README.md

 # note that in this case, you should also install the necessary dependencies with conda/mamba, if possible

 # reload environment to activate required scripts before running anything
+# on Windows, please restart the Anaconda Prompt / Command Prompt!
 conda deactivate
 conda activate robostackenv
 ```